Skip to content

 • Validate the details in the report by clicking on “Validate” in the top right corner

-• You can save the report as a draft by clicking on the button “Save as draft”
+• You can save the report as a draft by clicking on “Save as draft”

-• When the report is ready to be submitted, click on the button “Submit”
+• When the report is ready to be submitted, submit it by clicking on “Submit”

 6. Making subsequent modifications to the report

-• If you expect to make modifications to your report later, before the end of the modification period, tick the box “Yes, I expect to make changes…”
+• If you wish to make modifications to your report later, before the end of the modification period, select “Yes, I expect to make changes…”.
+Otherwise, select “No, I do not expect to make any changes…”.

 • You can find more information about making subsequent changes to reports on our CBAM web page under ”Obligation to report to the Commission – How”.